Airuxn/Airuxn/README.md

-# Ex-HVAC field tech turned software engineer.
+# Ex-HVAC field tech turned into software engineer.

 Hi, i"m Michaël VH (Airux).
 I'm a vibe coder, i build AI products, robotics tools, and automation systems.
 Private by default (company software), public projects when i feel like.
+Everything i know and do is self-education.
 Based in Belgium.

 ---